 The most worrying thing of all is the Stab-in-the-Back Myth that Brexiters are already preparing.
 The original version of the Dolchtosslegende was the story told by the German right wing after World War I – the country had not been defeated fair and square on the battlefield, but by treacherous socialists and Jews at home.
 Being a nationalist means never having to take responsibility.
 The devotees of the Brexit cult are already lining up their list of scapegoats – again, without any respect for traditional taboos, because these people recognise no boundaries.
 Whatever happens, however awful things get, it won’t be their fault.
 It will be ours.

 Brexit marks the death of the cherished British self-image of the stiff upper-lipped pragmatist.
 This autostereotype has had a good run — and it had quite a lot of truth in it.
 We stood out among most Western countries in never having had a invasion or revolution since 1688 and never having adopted fascism or communism.
-Foreign conservatives had absolute theocratic monarchies; we had the dear old Queen and the C of E. Foreign leftists guillotined aristocrats and shot Mensheviks; ours invented the NHS and the dole.
+Foreign conservatives had absolute theocratic monarchies; we had the dear old Queen and the C of E. Foreign leftists guillotined aristocrats and shot Mensheviks; ours invented the NHS and unemployment benefit.
 One can debate how far this pragmatism survived once we left our small island and went into Ireland and the colonies, and how far it was down to accidents of history and geography rather than some mystical quality of Britishness; but there was something in it.

 No longer.
 What the survival of British exceptionalism has proven, ironically, is that a significant part of us are as capable of losing our minds as anyone else.
 Whether it comes as farce or tragedy, a clown car or Panzer, Brexit is exposing the very worst side of our country.
 And there is no very obvious end in sight.